#GivingTuesday is a global day of giving.

 - Growth of revenue and program expenses – Is the organization growing or shrinking each year?

-To learn more about specific charities, you may check the following in your research.
-Ask the charity their EIN (employer identification number) for ease in research.
+To learn more about specific charities, you may review the following in your research.

 Learn more: What’s the difference between Nonprofit and Tax-Exempt?